 Allied Health Physiotherapist

 I’m a Physiotherapist with many years experience assisting patients recovering from injury or pain!
-During my career I have assisted patients coniditions ranging from acute back and sports injuries to more serious stroke and spinal cord injuries!
+During my career I have assisted patients with conditions ranging from acute back and sports injuries to more serious stroke and spinal cord injuries!

 In more recent years, I have been exposed to and gradually my involvement with individuals who are living with a disability has become my priority and focus.